Marcel3245/Path-Planning-in-ROS-2-for-Industrial-Robotics_Bachelor-s-thesis/README.md

     2. RViz: The 3D visualization interface for monitoring the robot and planning scene.
     3. OpenCV Camera View: A window displaying the processed camera feed.

-**Within the RViz window, you will find two interactive buttons:**

-    1. Spawn Workpieces: Click this button to add six green workpiece objects into the designated storage area within the simulation.
-    2. Run MTC: Press this button to initiate the MoveIt Task Constructor (MTC) process.
-MTC will search for possible collision-free trajectories to move a workpiece.

 The system is configured to find a specific number of trajectories (as defined in the code).
 If the MTC search is successful, the UR5 manipulator will automatically execute the trajectory determined to be the "cheapest" based on predefined cost metrics (also configured in the code).
 You can observe the robot's movement and the simulated workpiece transfer from the start to the target storage within the Gazebo simulation window, reflecting the planned real-world behavior.